Mashadim/Realtime-Recipe-App/README.md

   + A list of recipes and their info is displayed once app is loaded.

 + Allow filtering of recipes by a single ingredient.
-  + Type in any recipe to view desired recipe.
+  + Type in any ingredient to view recipes with that ingredient.
   + If no recipe typed or recipe is not available all the recipes will display.

 + Add checkboxes to allow selection of multiple recipes.